At a Glance

 ✨Familiarise Yourself with the Company

-Research the company and its key clients, particularly the supermarket chain you'll be supporting.
-Understanding their values and operations can help you tailor your responses and show that you're genuinely interested in the position.
+Research the company and its key clients, particularly the UK supermarket they support.
+Understanding their values and operations will help you tailor your responses and show that you're genuinely interested in the role and the organisation.

 ✨Prepare for On-Call Rota Questions

 Since the role involves participating in a 24/7 on-call rota, be ready to discuss your availability and willingness to take on this responsibility.
-Highlight any previous experience with on-call duties and how you managed them effectively.
+Think about how you manage work-life balance and ensure you can reassure them of your commitment to being available when needed.